 Step 2: Adding and Combining the Ingredients

-Next, you'll want to soften a stick of butter in the microwave, and then use a hand mixer to combine some Confectioners Swerve into it.
+Next, you'll want to soften a stick of butter in the microwave, and then use a hand mixer to combine some powdered sugar substitute into it.
 Once things are looking creamy, you can add all of the other ingredients into the bowl.

 When you've added those, you'll want to use your hand mixer again, and mix everything on medium-low speed until crumbly.